-First things first — What is a NIE, and Residency card and who needs it? #
+What is a NIE and Residency Card?
+Who needs it? #

 A NIE, or Foreigner Identification Number, is issued by the Spanish government to an individual who spends a significant amount of time in Mallorca.
 You'll need this to open a bank account and enter into contracts.
 If you find a car or scooter you like, you'll need your NIE.
 Any EU citizen can get one and there is no harm or penalty for having it.
 In fact, it’s only a benefit.